 All travel expenses, including airfare, tips, dry cleaning, food, hotel, etc., used for business purposes are entirely tax-deductible.
 However, the trip should only be for business purposes.
 The place you are traveling to should be away from your tax home, and the stay for one day is also necessary; if these points are applicable only, this expense will be qualified for a tax deduction.

 Telephone and internet expense:

-If your business depends mostly on the internet and the telephone’s usage is also excessive, you can write-off these expenses.
+If your business depends mostly on the internet and telephone usage is also excessive, you can write-off these expenses.
 If you use the internet and telephone for personal and business purposes, you have to mention only the usage cost for business purposes.

 If you require moving related to your business from one place to another, those expenses are tax-deductible.
 You may be able to deduct the expense from your taxes fully.
 The moving of supplies, inventory, machinery, etc., qualifies for moving expenses, but the new job location should be 50 miles away from the old job location.